Kino Lorber: 1976–2008: founding as Kino International

 Kino Lorber was founded as Kino International in 1976 by Bill Pence, then vice president of Janus Films, and based in Colorado.
 It began by importing and releasing international films that may have not otherwise reached the market in the United States.
 The first films distributed by Kino were in association with Janus Films.

 In 1977, Kino International was purchased by Donald Krim who at the time founded United Artists Classics.
 At this time, the company acquired rights to distribute theatrically films in the Janus Films library, which became the foundation for its international library of films.
-Two of the first films imported under Krim was Ballad of Orin. and Peter Lillienthal's David.
+Two of the first films imported under Krim were Ballad of Orin and Peter Lilienthal's David.

 Kino International was responsible for the theatrical release of films by Charlie Chaplin beginning in 1977, including the premiere of Woman of Paris.
 The Chaplin films became the foundation of a silent film collection for Kino International including the 1927 sci-fi film Metropolis.

 By 1989, American classics accounted for 80 percent of the company's distributions, with the other 20 percent made up of international films.